redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * `workspace/keys/root@hypervisor` and `workspace/keys/root@hypervisor.pub`
 * `workspace/keys/hypervisor@hypervisor` and `workspace/keys/hypervisor@hypervisor.pub`
 * `workspace/passwords/hypervisor@hypervisor`
-* `workspace/ssh.config` is updated for `hypervisor-root` and `hypervisor-hypervisor`
+* `workspace/ssh.config` is updated for `hypervisor-root` and `hypervisor`

 Our scripts will later on add more keys and passwords and keep `workspace/ssh.config` updated.
-That `ssh.config` file is especially useful: it configures custom hosts that we can use it to ssh from our orchestrator to our lab machines, including virtual machines running inside the Hypervisor (via ssh proxying).
-Use the `hypervisor/ssh` and `hypervisor/rsync` shortcuts to use this config.
+That `ssh.config` file is especially useful: it configures custom hosts that we can use it to ssh from our orchestrator to our lab machines, including virtual machines running inside the Hypervisor and OpenStack infrastructure nodes.
+The `./ssh` and `./rsync` shortcuts use this config.
 Examples:

-    hypervisor/ssh hypervisor-hypervisor
+    ./ssh hypervisor
-    hypervisor/ssh hypervisor-root "ls -al"
+    ./ssh hypervisor-root "ls -al"
-    hypervisor/rsync myfile.txt hypervisor-hypervisor:/text/
+    ./rsync myfile.txt hypervisor:/text/

 Now that we have libvirt installed we can also use its CLI, [virsh](https://libvirt.org/virshcmdref.html), via our shortcut: